PHPCraftdream/JPLephem/README.md

 Usage
 -----

-Usage is straightforward as each planetary object (including the Sun and Moon) has it's own object.
-Auxilary properties are held within the relavant object and are described at the bottom of this page.
+Usage is straightforward.
+Each planetary object as well as the Sun, Moon and Solar System barycenter has it's own object.
+A few of these objects have additional methods which are all described at the [bottom of this page](https://github.com/marando/JPLephem/blob/dev/README.md#classes-for-the-planets-sun-and-moon).

 #### Finding Positions

 ##### Solar System Barycentric Positions

-You can find the position of any body relative to the Solar System barycenter for a given JDE like this:
+You can find the Solar System barycentric position of any body like this
 ```php
 echo SolarBary::at(2451545.5)->position(new Mars);
 ```

 ##### Relative Positions
-Relative positions between two bodies can be found as such:
+Relative positions between any two bodies can be found as such:
 ```php
 echo Earth::at(2451545.5)->position(new Mercury);